Edited 2024-09-09

 I wonder who wrote this poem.
 It makes me sad.
 And can you imagine someone admiring my sampler after I die?

-Finished at last!
+At last I am finished my sampler!
 Mother praised me saying that I did a very fine job indeed.
-I am thrilled with it and will store it safely under my bed.
+I am thrilled with it and very proud of myself.
+I will store it safely under my bed until I grow up.

 Mary was my 3x great grandmother.
 She died in 1830 at 29 years old.
 Her sampler hangs proudly in our home.
-She is not forgotten.
+She is not forgotten!

 What a fantastic heirloom.
 It is a lovely sampler, such incredible work for an 11 year-old.